Ozer0x777/3CX-Iocs/README.md

 Hello

-I see a lot panic so i hope this IOCs will help you, please be patient and wait for more information from 3cx
+I see a lot panic so i hope this IOCs will help you, please be patient and wait for more information from 3cx You will found here everything i can do to help you, Script, IOC's, information, comunication and link about this attack

 ===============